matteeyao/apprenticeship/cloud/mod/SAA-CO2/resilient-architecture/well-architected-framework/cost-optimization/README.md

 # V. Cost Optimization Pillar

+> *Ability to run systems to deliver business value at the lowest price point*

 The Cost Optimization pillar includes the ability to run systems to deliver business value at the lowest price point.

-> Ability to run systems to deliver business value at the lowest price

 ## Cost-Effective Services